How long until Boxing Day?

 |Turks and Caicos Islands|

-This public holiday is celebrated on 26th December in several countries as part of the Christmas holidays.
+Boxing Day is a public holiday celebrated on 26th December in several countries as part of the Christmas holidays.

 Typically it will be moved and celebrated on the next weekday if 26 December is a Saturday or Sunday.
 If Christmas Day falls on a weekend, Boxing Day may be observed on Tuesday 27 December.

 It has been said that the name of Boxing Day comes from people getting rid of empty boxes from presents after Christmas day.
-While a beguiling notion, the tradition dates back to England in the middle ages, though the exact origin is debatable
+While a beguiling notion, the tradition dates back to England in the middle ages, which predates the modern custom of giving wrapped presents on Christmas Day.

 Another popular theory is that it is named after the custom of priests opening alms boxes in churches after Christmas.
 These held money which had been donated to the poor and needy in the run up to Christmas.
 Some churches still open these boxes on Boxing Day.